eagle-25/eagle-25/README.md

 ## Seung Jun Park

-Interested in backend dev't using .NET or Spring.
+Interested in backend dev't with .NET or Spring.

 2x AWS Certified.